 What are the central child development theories?

-Child development theory is the study of children's cognitive, emotional, social, physical, and behavioral growth over time.
-Theories help us understand how children develop and learn.
-They're used to predict future behavior and guide our teaching methods.
+Child development theory explores the cognitive, emotional, social, physical, and behavioral growth of children over time.
+These theories provide frameworks to understand how children learn and develop, predict future behavior, and shape effective teaching strategies.

 Background of Child Development